-After Conducting the Lesson:
+After Conducting the Lessons:

-- Using the data recorded on the Data Table conduct a whole group activity to transfer the information from the table to a bar graph.
-Discuss with students what the bar graph shows.
-Ask the following questions and show students how they can find some answers by reading the bar graph and some they will have to decide for themselves. - On which day did the class have the most amount of trash?
-Why might that be? - On which day did the class have the least amount of trash?
+- Using the data recorded on the Data Table students will make a bar graph on grade appropriate grid paper or use the printable bar graph worksheet is provided below at the bottom of this lesson.
+The bar graph should show the amount of trash collected on all four days.
+Discuss with students what the bar graph indicates.
+Ask the following questions: - o On which day did the class have the most amount of trash?
+Why might that be? - o On which day did the class have the least amount of trash?
 Why might that be? - On which day was there the greatest change?
-Why might that be? - On which day was there the least amount of change?
-Why might that be? - What conclusions can we draw from the bar graph about reducing the amount of trash we throw away? - Students will reproduce the bar graph on grade appropriate grid paper. - Students will write a letter home to their parents to describe how changing the way they bring their snacks and lunches to school has helped to reduce the amount of trash generated in the classroom.
+Why might that be? - o On which day was there the least amount of change?
+Why might that be? - What conclusions can we draw from the bar graph about reducing the amount of trash we throw away? - Students will write a letter home to their parents to describe how changing the way they bring their snacks and lunches to school has helped to reduce the amount of trash generated in the classroom.
 Students will share their bar graphs with their parents.